Essentials of Good Ad Copy: Expert Tips from the Golden Age of Advertising

 “Get thoroughly familiar with the product and the market,” Bernbach said.

-Conduct online and in-store research to better understand how your business is perceived in the marketplace.
+Conduct online and in-store research to deepen your understanding of how your product is perceived by consumers in the marketplace.

 David Ogilvy speaks about how to write good copy